socalit/Windows11-Xbox-Controller-Wake/README.md

 ---

 # BIOS Requirements for S3 Sleep
-If your PC does not support S3 sleep, the wizard explains how to enable it.
+If your PC does not support S3 sleep, the wizard explains how to enable it for your specific motherboard/manufacturer.

 Common BIOS options:
 - ACPI Sleep State -> S3